johndimm/headliners-and-sidemen/README.md

 Six Degrees of Kevin Bacon (actors appearing in movies) and Erdős Numbers (mathematicians collaborating on academic papers).

-Here we are using the same data to calculate nearby albums rather than similar musicians.
+Here we are using the same data to find nearby albums rather than similar musicians.

 - nodes: musicians and albums
 - edges: musicians are connected to the albums they recorded for, but they are not connected to each other